Stock market today: Wall Street falls as US consumers get more pessimistic about inflation, tariffs

 NEW YORK (AP) — Wall Street is falling again Tuesday as U.S. households get more pessimistic about the economy because of inflation, tariffs and other policies coming from Washington.

-The S&P 500 was down 0.8% in midday trading.
+The S&P 500 was down 0.4% in afternoon trading.
 It's coming off a three-day losing streak after setting an all-time high last week.
-The Nasdaq composite was 1.7% lower, as of 11:15 a.m.
-Eastern time, while the Dow Jones Industrial Average was an outlier and up 25 points, or 0.1%.
+The Nasdaq composite was 1% lower, as of 1:01 p.m.
+Eastern time, while the Dow Jones Industrial Average was an outlier and up 157 points, or 0.3%.

 The U.S. stock market has been sinking since the middle of last week after several weaker-than-expected reports on the economy thudded onto Wall Street.
 On Tuesday, the latest update said confidence among U.S. consumers is falling by more than economists expected.